quic/aimet/Docs/api_docs/onnx_cross_layer_equalization.rst

 |

-**Note** :
- - It is recommended to use onnx-simplifier before applying cross layer equalization.
+**Note:** It is recommended to use onnx-simplifier before applying cross layer equalization.

 Code Example